 Using a Japan Rail Pass for Other Trains and Buses

 It is important to know that the JR Rail Pass is not only valid on the Shinkansen lines.
 The JR Railways group runs a vast number of regular train lines and bus routes throughout the country and you will be able to ride these routes free of charge using your rail pass during its period of validity.
 For example, the Yamanote Line which is the most important loop line circling the Tokyo urban center is a JR line on which visitors to the capital will likely ride every day.

-From June 1, 2020 JR Passes will become magnetically encoded, which means you can use them at automated ticket gates like a normal ticket.
+JR Passes are now magnetically encoded, which means you can use them at automated ticket gates like a normal ticket.
 Prior to this, you would have to seek out a manned ticket gate and show the pass to an employee.
 It is assumed that you will be able to continue to use manned gates if you need to interact with an employee, but most of the time it will be faster to use the automated gates.

 What can make the pass a little difficult to use, especially in cities which have a large number of private railway companies other than JR, is that some destinations are not serviced by JR lines.
 If you try to use your Japan Rail pass in an automated ticket gate, you will likely get an error message which may or may not be in English, and you will not be allowed to pass through.